Koji-desu/Koji-desu/README.md

 about me:

-I am a 22-year-old RPA developer.
+I am a 24-year-old RPA developer.
 I am currently working as an intern at a company where I am involved in the development and maintenance of bots in production.
 I am familiar with the UiPath platform and I am currently studying Python.
 I am always looking for new ways to improve my skills and I am excited to see what the future holds for robotic process automation.

 Random facts about me:

-- ✍️ I'm in the third semester of Systems Analysis and Development
+- ✍️ I have a degree in Systems Analysis and Development
 - ☕ I'm slightly addicted to coffee and Scotch Whiskey Sommelier
 - 🎮 I play League of Legends when I have free time.